 Task 5: Sign up for the Challenge of the Month

 Follow up questions were also asked to gain insights into user thoughts, perceptions, and challenges within the app.

-Developing the Green House App was an excellent practice in fully understanding the design process.
+Developing the Green House App from 0 to 1 was my first foray into fully understanding the design process.

 The Information Architecture portion of the project helped me narrow down the scope of the project and understand what the most important flows are in initially developing the app.

 Through UI and Design I collected inspiration to create a fun and environmentally focused design that would appeal to the key user types.
 From there I created a UI Kit and Component Library ahead of my wireframe development to simplify the next stages of the design process.